Navelfuzz/reading-notes/201/additionalNotes/additional02/more02.md

 `<u>` is used to convey a meaning traditionally conveyed by underline: proper name, misspelling…

-## Other Examples Scientifit, Foreign Language, Misspelling, Definitions
+## Other Examples: Scientific, Foreign Language, Misspelling, Definitions

     <!-- scientific names -->
     <p>